ThomasQi3141/FitMetric/README.md

 <h2>FitMetric</h2></br>

 FitMetric is an iOS app created for everyone hoping to gain a deeper understanding of the statistics of their body weight, from gym rats to the average person.
 Built using Swift, SwiftUI, and Firebase, this iOS app comes with a robust user-authentication/profile system.
-It uses an OLS regression model to provide users with a predicted weight. <br />
+It uses an OLS regression model to provide users with a predicted weight, alongside a suite of other handy statistics. <br />

 More updates to come! <br />